4rlenrey/Notes/Cpp11.md

 Q2: What is going on with this range-based loop

 A1: It's really simple.
-When you have a container and you want to be able to access every single element of it then you can easly do that by using this type of loop.
+When you have a container and you want to be able to access every single element of it then you can easily do that by using this type of loop.
 (And using it also makes code more readable)

 Let's check how would these loops be used in practice: